The Borrowing Materials page inlcudes a list of those who can borrow and fines that are incurred if materials are not returned by the due date.

 The Circulation department will help you finding materials, or reporting materials lost.

 Material may be renewed if it has not been recalled by another patron.
 Renew your materials using the Catalog Renewal Service if you do not have any recalled or overdue library materials.
-Materials may be renewed up to three times, after which they must be returned to the library for renewal.
+Materials may be renewed up to five times, after which they must be returned to the library for renewal.
 Periodicals and other restricted materials may not be renewed online.

 When a professor has required readings for a specific class, the instructor may place the material "On Reserve" at one of the libraries.
 Reserve materials are checked out for two (2) hours of library use only.
 This brief lending period gives everyone in the class the opportunity to review the material.
 "Reserves" are found at the circulation desk of each library.
 Some reserve material also may be available online.

 Bound magazines and journals may be checked out by FSU and other Florida public university graduate students, faculty and staff for one day.